-This information explains how to relieve breathing difficulties during dry months.
+This information explains how to use moisture to relieve breathing difficulties during dry months.

 - Radiation to the mouth, throat, nasal cavity, or sinuses